 Upon matriculation, undergraduate students are classified into a graduation year based on their enrollment as a first-year or transfer student.
 This chart indicates the number of credit hours required to maintain classification.
 Students who declare a leave of absence, or fall behind in credit hours, may be reclassified into a new class year, based on the classification schedule.
 Students who are reclassified into a new class year, are eligible to request reclassification into their original class year when they have attained the required number of credits.

 Students who are not able to complete requirements for graduation in eight semesters or have reasons to request permission to remain a student for an additional year should consult with an advisor in the College Center for Advising Services (CCAS) as well as an advisor in their major.

 Students who fall more than eight credits behind the “normal progress” guidelines (see the classification page) are reclassified to the next class.
 Once credit has been made up, students can ask to be placed into their original class.

 Note that first-year students admitted to begin in a spring semester are classified with the upcoming fall semester class.
-For example, a student admitted in the spring 2019 semester will be classified in the Class of 2023.
+For example, a first-year student admitted in the spring 2021 semester will be classified in the Class of 2025.
 These students are eligible to reclassify to an earlier class year so long as they fulfill the College's enrollment policy.